FAQ

 Funding is given by the TrustChain project under a Sub-Grant Agreement signed by selected applicants and the TrustChain consortium.
 Funds are from the European Commission (Horizon Europe Framework Programme), which uses TrustChain as intermediary.

 The funding mechanism relies on a cascade-funding scheme involving Horizon Europe funds.
 The scheme is based on a Grant Agreement signed by the European Commission and the TrustChain consortium partners.
-The Consortium partners receive the HE funds which are then transferred to the winners of the TrustChain Open Calls based on the rules and regulations explained in the Guide for Applicants (Open Call #3).
+The Consortium partners receive the HE funds which are then transferred to the winners of the TrustChain Open Calls based on the rules and regulations explained in the Guide for Applicants.
 It means that funds received by call winners are Horizon Europe funds.

 Open Call - Eligibility